wagnerrosa/coolors/README.md

 [![Code Climate](https://codeclimate.com/github/wagnerrosa/coolors/badges/gpa.svg)](https://codeclimate.com/github/wagnerrosa/coolors)

-Just a webapp inspired on [lolcolors](http://lolcolors.com) of Mackenzie Child.
+Just a webapp inspired on lolcolors of Mackenzie Child.
 I built it to learn rails a little bit.
 Everyone can log in and create new cool colors.
-There's an admin user who have access to the CRUD (user id 2).
+There's an admin user who have access to the CRUD (just me to manage the trolls).

 You can check out the [live demo](http://coolors.wagnerrosa.com/).